gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

 # ADM Guidelines and techniques

-TOGAF ADM is not just a methodology, it comes with full feature set of guidelines and tehcniques to apply in the architecture development cycle.
+TOGAF ADM is not just a methodology, it comes with full feature set of guidelines and techniques to apply in the architecture development cycle.

 Guidelines included in TOGAF Part III include: